 How to Use this Meal Plan Guide

 If you want to try to get into a regular meal planning routine, this post is for you.
 Don’t worry if you don’t know how – we’ll cover that.
 Maybe you used to meal plan and prep regularly, but are looking to get back into it.
 Perhaps you are just looking for some inspiration.
 This guide can be tailored to your individual needs and situation.

 The guide consists of two parts.
 Part 1 will primarily cover different meal prepping styles so you can figure out what method works best for you in your overall plan.
 There’s also tips and tricks to save you time and money found throughout the guide.
-Next week, I’ll release Part 2.
+In my next post, I’ll release Part 2.
 This section will cover some common problems people have with meal planning and how to deal with them.
 Trust me, you don’t have to be a gourmet chef or have every detail planned out to make meal planning work for you.

 (Side note: Since you’ll see both terms being used, meal planning is the overall way in which you figure out what food to prepare for the week.
 Meal prepping is the actual prep work you do to make it happen.)

 No, you don’t have to take a quiz to find out if your style is more Martha Stewart than Jamie Oliver, and adding this to the mix isn’t meant to over complicate your meal planning either.
 Rather, it’s meant to give you options and an opportunity to consider different ways of doing your meal prep.
 You might find that one style works best for you for a while, then life changes and it doesn’t quite fit.
 Bookmark this page so you can come back and review from time to time.
 You might find another style suits you better as your life changes.
 Unsure of your meal planning style?
 Pick one and stick with it for a couple weeks to see if it works – if not, try something different.
 You might find that a combination of styles works best for you.